-I was born to a quite late generation, but I also had the priviledge to live before Internet and mobile phones.
+I was born to a quite late generation, but I also had the privilege to live before Internet and mobile phones.
 I like the inventions of past times, for example it gives me a possibility to write this blog and share my thoughts all over the world (which earlier would have been quite a tough job).
-Though, instead of a facebook message, it is a different warmth coming from receving a postcard or a letter – someone really wrote it with their own hands.
+Though, instead of a Facebook message, it is a different warmth coming from receiving a postcard or a letter – someone really wrote it with their own hands.

 Communication is faster, and many ways different what it was years ago.
 Sometimes we forget the real meaning of communication, interaction with another person.
 The strongest, only full way to interact with one another, is face-to-face.
 You miss lots of things you don’t even realize while communicating via electronic devices; all movement of another, the scent, the touch.
 While I enjoy all possibilities in this year 2013, I remind myself every day of the real life, which is still going here around us in other living people, not in the smartphone.

 Creating a mixed culture of old and new – that’s a challenge to take.
 Keep the best of the past times and give also the opportunity for all new to step in.

 Myself, I have kept some parts of the old, I send postcards from places where I travel and I read books made of paper.
 I meet people in real life and find the streets without Google Maps.
 Someone way wonder, how do I do that?
 Well, I check it beforehand and using my brain more helps me remember easier.
 We used to remember a long list of phone numbers, and these days many forget their own one.
 It is very important to keep the mind fit, and I’ve found this a very good tool for it.